zeruhur/loner/loner-en.md

 > **Nemesis**: The Naturalist Order
 > **Luck**: 6

-Everything else in the game is a "character".
-The are the living (the Non-Playing Characters aka NPCs, and foes), and inanimate characters (such as vehicles and crafts).
-Inanimate characters do not have goal, motive or a nemesis.
+**NOTE**

+Traits are used to give depth and frame to the character.
+They are a qualitative representation of character traits. **They are not quantitative measures**.

+## Everything is a Character!

+In *Loner* Non-Playing Characters (NPCs), Foes, Organizations, Monsters, and even relevant objects like vehicles are characters too!

+A **Living Character** follows the same rules of generation as the Protagonist.
+**Non-Living Characters**, instead, do not have a goal, a motive, nor a nemesis.

 **Example**
 > **The Century Skylark** Spacecraft in bad shape.
 Hyperjump Drive, Camouflage Circuits, Midlife Courier.
 > Shields, Turrets.
 > **Luck**: 6.

-**Note**
-Traits are used to give depth and frame to the character.
-They are a qualitative representation of character traits. **They are not quantitative measures**.

-## Start your game
+## Start Your Game

-Decide on an initial scene for your adventure.
-Starting the game in the middle of an action scene is a good way to set events in motion.
-If nothing comes to mind, roll on each of the following questions to generate a random adventure seed.
+To begin an adventure in Loner you will need to determine the initial scene:

+1. You might think of a dramatic situation and start the game in the middle of an action scene.
+This will push events forward, allowing you to build the story as you go.
+2. Otherwise, if you prefer to define a framework for the adventure you can answer the classic questions, Who?
+What, Why?
+Where?
+How?
+Add also an Obstacle to overcome.

+If you find it difficult to answer any or all of the questions, the following table provides prompts on which to build your adventure.

 | D6 |  Who?<br>The proposer   | What?<br>The mission | Why?<br>The incentive | Where?<br>The target |        How?<br>The seed       | Obstacle?<br>The complication |
 |:--:|:-----------------------:|:--------------------:|:---------------------:|:--------------------:|:-----------------------------:|:-----------------------------:|